Charles XIV John

 Charles XIV John (Karl XIV Johan; 26 January 1763 – 8 March 1844) was King of Sweden and Norway from 1818 until his death in 1844 and the first monarch of the Bernadotte dynasty.
 In Norway, he is known as Charles III John (Karl III Johan); before he became royalty in Sweden, his name was Jean-Baptiste Jules Bernadotte.
-During the Napoleonic Wars, he participated in several battles as a Marshal of France.
+During the Napoleonic Wars, he participated in battles as a Marshal of France.

 Born in Pau in the region of southern France known as Béarn, Bernadotte joined the French Royal Army in 1780.
 Following the outbreak of the French Revolution, he demonstrated great military talent, rising rapidly through the ranks and becoming a brigadier general by 1794.
 He served with distinction in Italy and Germany, and was briefly Minister of War.
 His relationship with Napoleon was turbulent; nevertheless, Napoleon named him a Marshal of the Empire on the proclamation of the French Empire.
 Bernadotte played a significant role in the French victory at Austerlitz, and was made Prince of Pontecorvo as a reward.
 His marriage to Désirée Clary, whose sister was married to Joseph Bonaparte, made Bernadotte a member of the extended Imperial family.